 We are investigating, theoretically and with some practical experimentation, a project (protocol) sending classical data down a quantum channel.
 The central experimental tenants of this thesis have already been proven: that remote, non-local measurement does change distant wave-function collapse1,2 and that the speed of this collapse by coincidence counting3 was at least 10,000c.
 What remained was to show that the "No-communication theorem"4 could be violated5 and that a protocol could be devised to overcome the randomness of quantum measurement.
 The phenomenon of entanglement is quite robust too, persisting6 over many 10s of km.
 Thermal interaction ultimately disrupts entanglement as the particles take on random entanglement with the environment thermal bath7.

-Signalling using Path Entanglement)
+( Superluminal Signalling using Path Entanglement)

-details are slightly involved but we are commissioning a lab to do this, though
+details are slightly involved though

-simple profound things can suffer much disbelief and obstruction.
+simple, profound things can suffer much disbelief and obstruction.
 The 'M' is the

 measurement, 'C' the constructive interference detector and 'D', the